endurantgames/cosmiclegends/src/crisis.md

 []{.lorem}

-### Saving Innocents {#toc-crisis-saving}
+### Save Innocents {#toc-crisis-saving}

-[]{.lorem}
+When your hero uses the Save Innocents move, you can describe how they are using their powers and abilities to protect people from danger, and make a roll using an appropriate Facet.

+If you succeed on the roll, you can remove a number of points equal to the Effectiveness from the Bystander Pool.
+For each point removed, you regain 1 point of Might.

+If you fail, the bystanders remain endangered, and the size of the Bystander Pool remains the same.

 ## Crisis Phase {#toc-crisis-crisis .colbefore}

-Once every hero has taken an action, then it’s time for the Editor to take their turn.
+Once every hero has taken a move, then it’s time for the Editor to take their turn.

-Every Crisis has a set number of turns per round.
-As a rule, the more actions a Crisis gets per turn, the more difficult it is.
+Every Crisis has a set number of moves per turn.
+As a rule, the more moves a Crisis gets per turn, the more difficult it is.
-If the Crisis has the same number of actions as the hero team, it will be very challenging.
+If the Crisis has the same number of moves as the hero team, it will be very challenging.

-The Editor chooses actions from the Encounter’s list.
-Every action has a cost next to it – if the heroes pay this many successes from the Teamwork Pool, they defend against the attack and nothing happens.
+The Editor chooses moves from the Encounter’s list of moves.
+Every move has a cost next to it – if the heroes pay this many successes from the Teamwork Pool, they defend against that move and nothing happens.

-For every action the Crisis tries to take, the heroes have an opportunity to spend successes from the Teamwork Pool to defend.
-If there aren’t enough successes in the pool to defend, or if the heroes decide not to defend, then the action happens and the heroes face the consequences.
+If there aren’t enough successes in the pool to defend against the move, or if the heroes decide not to counter the move, then the move happens and the heroes face the consequences.

-Possible consequences include losing Health, temporarily restricting the heroes' ability to use a certain type of roll on their next turn, or innocents being endangered.
+Possible consequences include losing Health, temporarily restricting the heroes' ability to use a certain type of roll or move on their next turn, or innocents being endangered.

-Once the Editor has taken enough actions, it’s time to go back to the heroes.
+Once the Editor has taken enough moves, it’s time to go back to the heroes.

 ## Post-Crisis {#toc-crisis-post .colbefore}